AndrewSRea/My_Learning_Port/Bootstrap/Customize/README.md

 Bootstrap's two preferred methods are:

 1. Using Bootstrap [via package manager](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Getting_Started/Download#package-managers) so you can use and extend its source files.
-2. Using Bootstrap's compiled distribution fles or [jsDelivr](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Getting_Started/Download#cdn-via-jsdelivr) so you can add onto or override Bootstrap's styles.
+2. Using Bootstrap's compiled distribution files or [jsDelivr](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Getting_Started/Download#cdn-via-jsdelivr) so you can add onto or override Bootstrap's styles.

 While the Bootstrap devs cannot go into details here on how to use every package manager, they can give some guidance on [using Bootstrap with your own Sass compiler](https://github.com/AndrewSRea/My_Learning_Port/tree/main/Bootstrap/Customize/Sass#sass).